 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

-I offer counselling in a traditional setting with adults and children and 'Walk and Talk' therapy in the High Peak and Cheshire countryside.
+I offer counselling in a traditional setting with adults, young adults and children and 'Walk and Talk' therapy in the High Peak and Cheshire countryside.